julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 ---

 ### ✦ 14.
 Lavender (Lavandula spp.)

-A lullaby in bloom.
+A cooling and antimicrobial herb widely used in traditional medicine.

-- Folklore: Witches carried lavender for peace and second sight.
-In love spells, it soothed sorrows and opened the heart.
+- Folklore: Used in bathing rituals and household preparations for cleanliness and protection.

-- Healing Uses: Anxiety, sleep, nervous tension, burns.
+- Healing Uses: Minor burns, skin irritation, insect bites, antimicrobial cleansing.

-- Magical Properties: Peace, clarity, dreamwork.
+- Magical Properties: Purification, protection, cleansing.

-**Witch Tip: Burn in bedtime rituals or add to dream pillows and healing baths.**
+**Witch Tip: Infuse in oil for burns and skin salves, or add to baths for physical restoration.**

 ---